faryabiLab/wugb-utils/web-server-config/nginx.md

    systemctl reload nginx.service
    ```

-4. Check the web site to confirm that it works.
-If it doesn't work, use:
+4. Check the website to confirm that it works.
+Use this command for
+   troubleshooting:
    ```shell
    systemctl status nginx.service
    ```
-   for troubleshooting.